Covered Strangle vs Covered Call Strategy

-- Why choose the covered strangle rather than the covered call?
+- Why choose the covered strangle rather than the covered call writing?

-- Conclusions on covered strangle and covered call performance
+- Conclusions on covered strangle and writing covered calls performance

 In this article we will take a quick look at the covered strangle options strategy and consider its main differences and advantages over covered calls.